dwiandhikaap/rawdog-md/README.md

 </p>
 </div>

+> "I want to create a website with markdown and style it by myself using just HTML and CSS...
+>
+> "I also don't want to install bunch of unrelated things like Node.js, npm, etc..."
+>
+> "More importantly, **I don't want to learn how to use the tool** and just wanna get started as soon as possible"

 ## ✨ Features
 - Easy to setup, customize, and deploy quickly.
 - No bloated dependencies/framework code.
+- Minification for HTML, CSS, JS, SVG, JSON, and XML
 - Supports customizable syntax highlighting **WITHOUT** JavaScript.
 - Supports embedding YouTube, Twitter, and Bilibili videos out of the box.
 - Live reload server for local development.